pikarpov-LANL/COLLAPSO1D/docs/setup.md

 | Enclosed Mass Cutoff for Convective Region (Msol) |
 | Maximum Radius of the Grid (cm)                   |

 !!!
-Note
+Tip "Convective Region"
-    Even though though convection region is quite thin, a lot of mass will be infalling.
-Since the grid is static, the high-resolution convective region has to account for all of the mass that will eventually pass through it, e.g. 0.15-0.3 $M_{\odot}$.
+    Mass in the Convective Region is defined as Convective Region cutoff minus PNS cutoff, i.e., lines 5 - 4 from the table above.
+Even though it is quite thin at any given moment, a lot of mass will be infalling.
+Since the grid is static Lagrangian, the high-resolution convective region has to account for all of the mass that will eventually pass through it, e.g. 0.15-0.3 $M_{\odot}$.
+This way, the region and the shock will be spatially resolved throughout the simulation runtime.

 ### Outdated